-On Thursday 30 January 2020, N+1 Singer hosted our fourth Fast Track & Tech Track Alumni Dinner alongside Fast Track’s founder, Hamish Stevenson, at The Ned in the City of London.
+On Thursday 30 January 2020, Singer Capital Markets hosted our fourth Fast Track & Tech Track Alumni Dinner alongside Fast Track’s founder, Hamish Stevenson, at The Ned in the City of London.

 Peter Harris, the serial entrepreneur who co-founded Hotel Chocolat – which sells chocolates online and via more than 130 stores worldwide – described launching, building and floating the business at the dinner for Fast Track 100 and Tech Track 100 alumni.

 Guests included James Butterfield, co-founder of resuable bottle brand Chilly’s Bottles; Giles Andrews OBE, co-founder of Zopa, the peer-to-peer lending platform; Lucinda Bruce-Gardyne, founder of Genius, the gluten-free food manufacturer; and Alan Pepper, Chief Financial Officer of essensys, which Singer Capital Markets helped float on AIM last year for £72.6 million.

 Peter and co-founder Angus Thirlwell started out selling mints branded with company logos, before setting up a mail-order chocolate retailer in 1993, which became Hotel Chocolat in 2003.
 It raised £7.3 million issuing innovative “chocolate bonds” to members of its Chocolate Tasting Club in 2010 and 2014, to fund new locations and develop its luxury hotel and cocoa-producing estate in St Lucia.
 The bonds offered returns in the form of chocolate and have now been repaid.